Collaborative Learning via Prediction Consensus

-A set of 50 equally spaced data points in the range of $-4$ to $6$, denoted as $\XSv$, is used in the analysis.
 The algorithm is applied using dynamic trust weights and $\lambda$ is chosen as 1.
 For the first three agents, a polynomial model with a maximum degree of four is fit, while for the fourth agent, a polynomial model with a maximum degree of one is fit, signifying a weak node.

 We see that after 50 rounds of model training using our proposed algorithm with dynamic trust, agent 4's model is still underfitting due to its limited expressiveness.
 Agents 1-3 end up agreeing with each other and giving good predictions in the union of their local regions.
-While with naive trust weights, we see that the strong agents also get influenced in the region where they could perform well, as the underfitted model has stronger impact through the collective pseudo-labeling.
+While with naive trust weights, we see that the strong agents also get influenced in the region where they could perform well, as the underfitted model has a stronger impact through collective pseudo-labeling.